 This graphic is an updated version from an earlier article.
-The article is here: Tool for Measuring Trauma and The Likelihood for Developing PTSD.
+The article is here: Concept for a Tool for Measuring Trauma and The Likelihood for Developing PTSD.
 I made some improvements to it, mainly focusing on adding a number of new variables to the Context (was Support) part of the graphic.

 Added Negative Numbers